SteeltoeOSS/Documentation/api/v4/management/prometheus.md

 # Prometheus

+Steeltoe provides two ways of collecting and exporting application metrics.
-Steeltoe provides a way to configure the [OpenTelemetry Prometheus Exporter](https://opentelemetry.io/docs/languages/net/exporters/#prometheus) to work like the other Steeltoe management endpoints.
+The Steeltoe Prometheus endpoint (described on this page) configures the [OpenTelemetry Prometheus Exporter](https://opentelemetry.io/docs/languages/net/exporters/#prometheus) to behave like a Steeltoe management endpoint, while the [metrics endpoint](./metrics.md) does not require additional dependencies.

-The Prometheus endpoint is similar to the [metrics endpoint](./metrics.md) in that both expose metrics that have been collected by various aspects of the application, however the Prometheus endpoint does not automatically instrument your application.
+The Prometheus endpoint does not automatically instrument your application, but does make it easy to export metrics in the Prometheus metrics format, which can be used by tools like [Prometheus Server](https://prometheus.io/) and the [Metric Registrar for Tanzu Platform for Cloud Foundry](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform-for-cloud-foundry/10-0/tpcf/metric-registrar-index.html).

 ## Add NuGet Reference